Alappuzha district: Tourism

 The name Alappuzha is derived from Aal (Sea)+ puzha (River-mouth) ("The joining place of a river and the sea") (Malayalam).
 Alappuzha is one of the most important tourist centres in the state, with a large network of inland canals, earning it the sobriquet "Venice of the East".
 These large networks of canals are Alleppey's lifeline.
 Alappuzha was one of the busiest centers of trade in the past, with one of the best-known ports along the Malabar coast.
 Even today it retains its charm as the center for the Coir carpet industry and prawn farming.

 Alappuzha, the ideal headquarters for backwater tourism, as well as for visits to the church-filled town of Kottayam and the town of Aranmula, which are known for their historic annual Aranmula Snake Boat Race.
 Chengannur, in Alappuzha, is the nearest railway station to Sabarimala.

 The Krishnapuram Palace is in Kayamkulam.

 The Buddha idol and Saradha Mandiram are the main attractions of Mavelikkara.
 The Buddha statue is in a seated posture, resembling Padmasana.
 A feature common to the idols is that hair has not been engraved on the head.
 Studies by the archaeology department have not been able to explain the absence of hair, which is common to Buddha statues of the Gandhara and Mathura traditions.
 The head has markings resembling headgear.
-Though the department has made a pagoda-like structure for the statue, no information on the idol is available to tourists who visit the area.
+Although the department has made a pagoda-like structure for the statue, no information on the idol is available to tourists who visit the area.
 Local people in the area light lamps before the idol.
 The idol at Mavelikara is 4 ft high and is perhaps the biggest.
 The engravings on the head resemble a helmet of Greek statues.
 The mark of a sacred thread is visible on the body.
 Another feature is the marking of a shawl on one shoulder.
 Here the archaeological department has put up a sign specifying the age of the statue.
 Saradha Mandiram was the residence of Kerala Panini.